Highlights

 Danmarks Tekniske Universitet (DTU)

-Helene Friis Ratner is a professor at DTU and researches the impact of AI and digital technologies on welfare.
-She investigates how data-driven technologies affect both the organization of welfare and the relationship between state and citizen.
+Helene Friis Ratner is a professor at the Technical University of Denmark and researches the impact of AI and digital technologies on welfare.
+She researches how data-driven technologies affect both the organization of welfare and the relationship between state and citizen.

 Chief Scientist